 \subsection{Improving Elements and Times}

 In this section, we describe our new approach to the matroid secretary problem using labeling schemes.
+Given a ground set $E$ together with a subset $F\subseteq E$ and $e\in E$, the sets $F\setminus \{e\}$ and $F\cup\{e\}$ are abbreviated as $F-e$ and $F+e$, respectively.
+We use $\cM=(E,\cI)$ to denote the matroid and $r$ to indicate its rank.
+The elements of $E$ can be compared (there is an underlying total order), or equivalently, we assume that all the elements have different weights.
+For a subset $X \subseteq E$, we denote by $\OPT(X)$ the unique optimal basis of $X$ and refer to the elements in $\OPT(E)$ as {\it optimal elements}.

-First, we remark that an equivalent way to model a uniformly random order is to assume that every element $e \in E$ picks an arrival time $t_e$ from the uniform distribution over $[0,1]$, and the algorithm observes elements one by one in increasing arrival time.
-Although the arrival times are not part of the input, our algorithms for matroids with $n$ elements can simulate this process by first generating $n$ independent, uniformly distributed arrival times in $[0,1]$.
-These \emph{arrival times} are sorted as $s_1 < \dots < s_n$ and assigned to elements as they are being presented; that is, if $e$ is the $i$-th arriving element, then $t_e = s_i$.
-For every positive $t \in (0,1]$, let $E_t$ denote the set of edges arriving in the interval $[0,t)$ and $E_t^+$ the set of elements arriving in the interval $[0,t]$.
+An equivalent way to model a uniformly random arrival order is to assume that every element $e \in E$ picks an arrival time $t_e$ from the uniform distribution over $[0,1]$, and the algorithm observes elements one by one in increasing arrival time.
+Although arrival times are not part of the input, our algorithms for matroids with $n$ elements can simulate this process by first generating $n$ independent, uniformly distributed arrival times in $[0,1]$.
+These \emph{arrival times} are sorted as $s_1 < \dots < s_n$ and assigned to elements as they are being presented; if $e$ is the $i$-th arriving element, then $t_e = s_i$.
+For every positive $t \in (0,1]$, let $E_t$ denote the set of elements arriving in the interval $[0,t)$ and $E_t^+$ the set of elements arriving in the interval $[0,t]$.

 \begin{definition}[Improving Elements and Improving Times] An element $e \in E$ is improving if $e\in \OPT(E_{t_e}^+)=\OPT(E_{t_e}+e)$.
-The times at which improving elements arrive are called {\it improving times}. \end{definition}
+The times when improving elements arrive are the {\it improving times}. \end{definition}

 Contrary to arrival times, we usually assume they are sorted in decreasing order, i.e., for a set of improving times $\set{t_1, t_2, \dots, t_k}$, we have $t_k < t_{k-1} < \dots < t_1$.
 For $0 \leq a < b \leq 1$, we denote the {\it last improving time} in increasing order in $[0,b)$ by $S(b)$, and the {\it number of improving times} in $[a,b)$ or $[a,b]$ by $N[a,b)$ and $N[a,b]$, respectively.
-The following is a folklore lemma for matroids (see~\cite[Lemma 2]{forbidden-paper} for a proof), and allows us to restrict our analysis to algorithms for the matroid secretary problem that always skip non-improving elements. \begin{lemma} If $X\subseteq Y$ and $e\in \OPT(Y+e)$, then $e\in \OPT(X+e)$.
+The following is a folklore lemma for matroids (see, e.g.,~\cite[Lemma 2]{forbidden-paper}).
+It allows us to restrict our analysis to algorithms for the matroid secretary problem that always skip non-improving elements. \begin{lemma} If $X\subseteq Y$ and $e\in \OPT(Y+e)$, then $e\in \OPT(X+e)$.
 In particular, every optimal element $e \in \OPT(E)$ is improving. \end{lemma}